saas-fitness-app/mobile-app/README.md

 - [ ] Separate Styles from components/Screens to external css families
 - [ ] Images, fonts... for the UI of the app
 - [ ] Create a proper carrousel for the WelcomePage with images and information about the app
+- [ ] Create screen for calculate macros